Solar PV Panels

 - Product details

-Evaluating if Solar PV panels are right for your home can be complex so our friends at the Energy Efficiency & Conservation Authority (EECA) have come to the party.
-They have a very handy calculator to make the evaluation easier.
-They look at your home, finances, power costs and estimate the financial payback of solar panels for you.
+Evaluating if Solar PV panels are right for your home can be complex: it depends on your home structure and location, finances, power costs and how many people are home during the day to estimate the financial payback of solar panels for you.

 How do Solar Panels work?